Long Reach High School

 Long Reach High School is a public high school located in Columbia, Maryland, United States.
 It is part of the Howard County Public School System.

 History

 In 1995, Long Reach High School was built in Columbia, Maryland.
 The school was one of three new county schools opened in 1996 after a 16-year gap.

+Some of the principals that have served at long reach high school are, Dr. Elizabeth Franks, Mr. Edmund Evans, Mr. David Burton, Mr. Josh Wasilewski, and Mr Adam Eldridge.